4 min read

 His intuition was directional, not speculative.
 Napoleon did not explore possibilities for their own sake; he narrowed them toward inevitability.
 Europe, to him, was not a chaos of variables but a system that could be aligned, pressured, and reordered.

 Napoleon was physically present, situationally aware, and capable of decisive action under pressure.
-However, this was not sensation for sensation’s sake.
+However, this was not sensation for its own sake.
 His engagement with the present moment served execution, not indulgence.

 He moved quickly because speed mattered.
 He took risks because delay was costlier.
 His Se supported his Te–Ni axis — it did not lead it.
 When overused, particularly in later campaigns, it contributed to overextension rather than spontaneity.